Wimbledon–West Croydon line: Wimbledon

-At Wimbledon, the LSWR had a through station with four platforms, and the Wimbledon and Croydon had a separate platform.
-When the LBSCR/LSWR joint line via Tooting was opened in 1868, this was expanded to two platforms for the Brighton company: 5 (Up Tooting) and 6 (Down Merton).
+At Wimbledon, the LSWR had a through station with four platforms, and the Wimbledon and Croydon Railway had a separate platform.
+When the LBSCR/LSWR joint line via Tooting was opened in 1868, this was expanded to two platforms for the W&CR: platform 5 (Up Tooting) and platform 6 (Down Merton).
 The station had its own approach road from the Broadway, and was managed independently, with a goods yard at the north-eastern end.

 The line left in a south-westerly direction and immediately curved south-east on a 14-chain curve.
 The line to Lower Merton (Merton Park) was doubled as part of the Tooting & Merton railway construction.

 Merton Park

 At first there was no station here, but the line from Tooting opened on 1 October 1868 forming a junction here, and a station was opened on the Tooting line only; it was named Lower Merton.
 The Tooting to Wimbledon line was double track, but the Croydon line remained single; a platform was added on 1 November 1870.
 Kingston Road, at the north-west end of the station was a very busy main road at the time, and had a level crossing.

 The Tooting line ceased to operate passenger trains from 3 March 1929.